Let me guess.

 Google isn’t the only source of traffic for your website.
 You can gain web visitors via links on other websites, from social media, RSS, or email.
 It’s early days for Enchanting Marketing, but so far email has been the biggest source of traffic.

-Focusing on Google usually means you write with keywords in mind.
+Focusing on Google and your SEO strategy usually means you write with keywords in mind.
 You try to stuff your keywords into your blog posts.
 Most importantly, you stop writing for your audience; and you start producing robotic texts.
 Dull.
 Corporate.
 Without a sign of your passion.

 Isn’t that a sure-fire way to lose your enthusiasm for writing your blog?